-Here is an real example: Few days ago I talked to an Architect from real and large UK IT company, Precisely: an (Azure) Solution Architect.
+Here is a real-life example: Few days ago I talked to an Architect from real and large UK IT company.
+Role: an (Azure) Solution Architect.

-Hi certainly knows how to migrate the legacy data to the Azure, technically .
+Hi certainly knew how to migrate the legacy data to the Azure.
+Technically.
 But he was completely unaware of compliance issues surrounding the legacy data.
 Enterprise Architect job would be to plan for that.
-If he would be appointed, he would make blueprints for solutions architects to follow.
+If EA would be appointed, EA would make blueprints for solutions architects to follow.
 As a such, he does not administer any system or does any development.
 Or manage any developers.